arahi7860/Comic-Book-Historia/README.md

 * Being able to press the next button
 * Press an answer to the question
 * Having the options show on page
-* Give a score based on your performance and determine what kind of fan are you
+* Give a score based on your performance

 - **Post-MVP**: